Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Quests
-- Fixed issue which caused the "Closing the Gates" quest to hang when being started.
+- Fixed issue which caused the "Closing the Gates" and "Gathering Materials" quests to hang when being started.

 * User Interface
 - Added tooltip to describe what the Mouse Grabbing option does.